 Employees who are paid by the hour, as well as many salaried employees, are entitled to receive overtime pay for time worked over 40 hours in one week (if your employer makes more than $500,000 annually in gross receipts).
 If your employer has failed to pay for your work, you may need our assistance.

-At Hammons, Gowens, Hurst and Associates, our skilled employment law attorneys and staff can help you determine your options for securing the overtime pay you deserve.
+At Hammons, Hurst & Associates, our skilled employment law attorneys and staff can help you determine your options for securing the overtime pay you deserve.
 We can also represent your fellow employees if they too have not received pay they are entitled to.